Georgia Labor Laws Guide

 Minors under 18 years of age are not allowed to serve, sell, dispense, or take orders for any alcoholic beverages.

-However, minors under 18 years of age are allowed to work in supermarkets, convenience stores, breweries, or drugstores considering that the alcoholic beverages bought there are consumed off the premises.
+However, minors under 18 years of age are allowed to work in supermarkets, convenience stores, or drugstores, considering that the alcoholic beverages bought there are consumed off the premises.

 Time of inspection and pertinent records